-The study explores how digital support tools for gender equality and inclusion can be designed, disseminated and used in organizations and society.
-The study is based on practical examples from Sweden, which include digital apps, tests, models, process support and training.
+The study explores how digital tools for gender equality and inclusion are designed, communicated and used in organizations and society.
+The study is based on practical examples from Sweden, in the form of digital apps, tests, process support, training, etc.

 An inclusive and innovative business model that provides better business for companies in the IT industry.
 This is the goal of the Gender Smart Arena project. – Without gender equality companies will not get sustainable growth, says Paula Wennberg, Project Manager at the Center for Distance-Spanning Technology at Luleå University of Technology.